Mariusthvdb/custom-more-info/README.md

 #### > by_domain

-This parameter filters attributes from entities matching their domain, it must contain an array of attributes names.
-This parameter will override the parameters `by_device_class` and `by_glob`:
+This parameter filters attributes from entities matching their domain, it must contain an array of attributes names:

 ```yaml
 custom_attributes: